GriersonMarucciLab/Minesweeper/README.md

 ==============================
 Expected run time for demo: 5 - 10 minutes.

-> If you have not already, run the first stage as described above:
+- If you have not already, run the first stage as described above: python script1.py
-	python script1.py

 	Open OUTPUT_final / deletionlog.txt

-> Replace files in OUTPUT_script_1 with contents of DEMO Test Data / input for Script 1 output (replace with)
+- Replace files in OUTPUT_script_1 with contents of DEMO Test Data / input for Script 1 output (replace with)
-> Place files in INPUT_script_2 from DEMO Test Data / input for Script 2
+- Place files in INPUT_script_2 from DEMO Test Data / input for Script 2
-> Run the second stage:
+- Run the second stage:
 	python script2.py

 	Open OUTPUT_final / deletionlog.txt

-> Place files in INPUT_script_3 from DEMO Test Data / input for Script 3
+- Place files in INPUT_script_3 from DEMO Test Data / input for Script 3
-> Run the third stage:
+- Run the third stage:
 	python script3.py

 	Open OUTPUT_final / deletionlog.txt

-> Replace files in OUTPUT_script_3 with contents of DEMO Test Data / input for Script 3 output (replace with)
+- Replace files in OUTPUT_script_3 with contents of DEMO Test Data / input for Script 3 output (replace with)
-> Place files in INPUT_script_4X in DEMO Test Data / input for Script 4X / from Script 3 (round 0)
+- Place files in INPUT_script_4X in DEMO Test Data / input for Script 4X / from Script 3 (round 0)
-> Run the fourth stage (round 0):
+- Run the fourth stage (round 0): python script4X.py
-	python script4X.py

 	Open OUTPUT_final / deletionlog.txt

-> Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 1
+- Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 1
-> Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 1)
+- Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 1)
-> Run the fourth stage (round 1):
+- Run the fourth stage (round 1): python script4X.py
-	python script4X.py

 	Open OUTPUT_final / deletionlog.txt

-> Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 2
+- Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 2
-> Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 2)
+- Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 2)
-> Run the fourth stage (round 2):
+- Run the fourth stage (round 2): python script4X.py
-	python script4X.py

 	Open OUTPUT_final / deletionlog.txt

-> Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 3
+- Replace files in OUTPUT_script_4X with contents of DEMO Test Data / input for Script 4X output (replace with) / round 3
-> Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 3)
+- Replace files in INPUT_script_4X with contents of DEMO Test Data / input for Script 4X / from Script 4 (round 3)
-> Run the fourth stage (round 3):
+- Run the fourth stage (round 3): python script4X.py
-	python script4X.py

 	Open OUTPUT_final / deletionlog.txt

-> Demo is finished.
+- Demo is finished.
 Open OUTPUT_final / deletionlog.txt.

 Replacing output files: